Skip to main content

 The most important question is whether the employee will get new vacation rules and a new vacation period if the policy is changed.
 If yes, then the employee's active profile must be made inactive and a new profile must be created with the new public holidays and vacation period.

 If the employee's vacation rules and vacation period are not changed by the new policy with the new public holidays, then you can change the policy to the new public holidays.
-However, you should be aware that vacation planned over the old public holidays will not count in the vacation balance.
+However, you should be aware that vacation planned over the old public holidays will not count towards the vacation balance.
 With a new country's public holidays, it may therefore be necessary to review the employee's calendar to check if a manual adjustment of the vacation balance is needed.

 I need to change an employee from fixed paid employee to part time employee – how do I do that?